open-covid-19/forecasting/README.md

 # Open COVID-19 Forecasting
 This repository contains forecasting data of the next 3 days for all countries and regions which contain at least 10 days of data since reporting 10 confirmed COVID-19 positive cases or more.
-It also implements a very simple page to view the forecasting data.

 ### Data
 The dataset used to perform the forecasting is the [Open COVID-19 Dataset][1],